Updated: November 23, 2023 - 11 min read

 Tell me about a time you used data to make a decision.

 Even at a junior level, a Product Manager is a leader.
-So even entry-level PM roles will come with questions about leadership.
-But don’t worry, they won’t be too high-level or philosophical until you reach seniority.
+So even entry-level Product Management roles will come with questions about leadership.
+But don’t worry, they won’t be too high-level or philosophical until you apply for a senior role.
 They’ll be more similar to behavioral questions, and they’re just trying to see how you interact and communicate with the people on your teams.

 What’s the best way to work with executives?